 Manage your Canvas notifications

 Canvas includes a set of default notifications that you can receive for your courses.
 However, you can change the default settings by setting your own notification settings.
 These settings only apply to you; they are not used to control how course updates are sent to other users.
-To learn more about each notification, default settings, and notification triggers, view the Canvas Notifications PDF.
+To learn more about each notification, default settings, and notification triggers, view the Canvas Student Guide.

 If you need help using Canvas, you can check the guides shared in the Canvas global navigation menu.
 Select Help in the bottom of the menu and choose Student Learning Resources or Search the Canvas Guides to locate a solution.